vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/04_THE_VEDANGA_JYOTISHA_CALENDAR.md

 ### yuga
 "**Five years** constitute a **Yuga** or Saros of the sun and the moon.
 The yuga comprises **1830 sāvana days** (civil days) and **1860 tithis** (lunar days).
 In the yuga, there are **62 +++(synodic)+++ lunar months** and **60 solar months**.
 So **two months are omitted** as intercalary months, in a period of 5 years.
 The number of omitted tithis in the period is 30.
 There are **67 nakṣatra-months** (sidereal months) in the yuga The moon passes through 67 x 27 = 1809 nakṣatras within this period.
 The **yuga begins at winter solstice** with the **sun, and the moon together at the Dhaniṣthā** asterism (α or β Delphini)."
 These are the main points from which the **five yearly calendar** can be constructed.

 The Vedānga Jyotisa further describes measure ments of the subdivisions of the day by means of the clepsydra, as well as by gnomon-shadows.
-One particular feature is the assumption that the ratio of the length of the day to that of the night on the summer solstice day is as 3: 2 +++(Roughly Tashkent lattitude!
-5)+++.
+One particular feature is the assumption that the ratio of the length of the day to that of the night on the summer solstice day is as 3:2.

 Let us now examine these points critically.